0n1shi/neda/README.md

 # NEDA (NEs DisAssembler)

-A disassembler for NES ROM which written in Golang (still not perfect...).
+A disassembler for customed 8-bit microprocessor, "MOS Technology 6502" in Nintendo Entertainment System written in Golang.

 ## Usage